Guelph Family Dentistry - Guelph

 Restore Damaged Teeth to Like-New Condition

-Besides repairing damaged teeth, cosmetic bonding is also used to enhance smiles by reshaping teeth, correcting colour, and closing gaps without the need for veneers or orthodontics.
+Beyond fixing damaged teeth, dental bonding can also improve your smile by reshaping teeth, correcting discolouration, and closing gaps—all without the need for veneers or orthodontic treatments.

 Dental Bonding Vs. Other Cosmetic Dental Procedures

-In the interim, take into account some of the advantages of dental bonding:
+In the meantime, consider some advantages of dental bonding:

 Quick and Painless

-Extensive tooth damage requires extensive treatments.
-For major alterations to your mouth, dental veneers, crowns, or orthodontics are reliable treatment options.
-But, if you’re suffering from minor tooth damage, such as small cracks or chips, composite bonding is one of the simplest, and easiest solutions available.
+Significant tooth damage may require extensive treatments like veneers, crowns, or orthodontics.
+However, for small issues such as minor cracks or chips, composite bonding is one of the simplest and most convenient solutions available.

 The Dental Bonding Process